 Kids eat 'free'

 Just as familiar as "are we nearly there yet?" is "I'm hungry!"
 Keeping the kids fed, especially in restaurants, can soon add up for families.

-But, you can still enjoy a meal out for the adults and feed the kids for a fraction of the price.
-With some offers, you can walk in, others need you to register and print a voucher:
+But you can still enjoy a meal out for the adults and feed the kids for a fraction of the price.
+With some offers, you can walk in - with others you'll need to register and print a voucher off first:

 Up to two children can have a free breakfast when a full-price adult breakfast is bought.
 See Beefeater Deals.

-Up to two children can have a free breakfast when a full-price adult breakfast is bought.
-See Brewers Fayre Deals.
+One child can have a free kids carvery when a full-price adult carvery is bought.
+See Crown Carveries Deals.

 Slug and Lettuce

-Kids eat for £1 (usually £4) on Sundays when an adult dines from the main menu.
+Kids eat for £1 (usually £5ish) on Sundays when an adult dines from the main menu.
 See Slug and Lettuce Deals.

 Plus there are loads of other 2for1 restaurant offers and vouchers on the Cheap Restaurant Deals page.